dportik/dadi_pipeline/README.md

 ![Rounds](https://github.com/dportik/dadi_pipeline/blob/master/Example_Data/NoMig_Zoom.png)

 **Please understand that it is possible for a single execution of the pipeline to get stuck on a local optima for any given model!
-This is why I strongly recommend running the pipeline multiple times for a given model.** If several independent runs for this model each converge on similar log-likelihood scores in the fourth round, you can be mostly confident that analyses are not getting trapped on local optima, and that the true log-likelihood has been obtained.
+This is why I strongly recommend running the pipeline multiple times for a given model.** If several independent runs for this model each converge on similar log-likelihood scores in the last optimization round, you can be mostly confident that analyses are not getting trapped on local optima, and that the true log-likelihood has been obtained.

 ## **My Analysis Crashed!
 What Now?** <a name="AC"></a>